12 Highest-Paying Software Engineering Jobs and How to Get Them

 Since software engineering involves a broad career field, the salary of a Software Engineer can vary depending on what position you have, what hiring platform you use, and what part of the nation you’re in.

-But since salary often varies by job title, we’ve listed average software engineering salaries from various job roles in the United States pulled from two different hiring platforms as of May 2022 (Indeed and ZipRecruiter).
+But since salary often varies by job title, we’ve listed average software engineering salaries* from various job roles in the United States pulled from two different hiring platforms – Indeed and ZipRecruiter.

-So what are the highest-paying software engineering jobs, and how do you get them?
+So what are the highest-paying software engineering jobs?

 1. System Engineer

-Responsibilities: A System Engineer works with IT firms and companies to install software programs to networks and databases.
+A System Engineer works with IT firms and companies to install software programs on networks and databases.
 They also help maintain the system overall and make repairs to ensure security measures.

 2. Software Engineer

-Responsibilities: Software Engineers are usually the jack-of-all-trades.
+Software Engineers – when they are literally labeled as such – are usually the jack of all trades.
 They use their knowledge of coding and applications to create software, applications, websites, and communication platforms for companies.
 They may also run and maintain content management systems and back-end servers for consumers, companies, or individuals.

 3. Full-Stack Developer